akshayp7/playwright-typescript-playwright-test/README.md

 ## Usage

 1. For Browser Configuration, change required parameters in `playwright.config.ts`.
-2. For execution entire test suite on all available browsers simultaneously execute, `Teast Cases are present in tests folder`:
+2. For execution entire test suite on all available browsers simultaneously execute, `Teast Cases are present in "tests" folder`:

 ```JS
 npm run test